Tonihung/CE213-Digital_System_Design_with_HDL/README.md

 ### LAB03 – Finite State Machine and Data Memory

-Implementation of a Moore finite state machine for detecting the `010` sequence and an SRAM-based data memory module.
+Implementation of a Moore and Mealy finite state machine for detecting the `010` sequence and an SRAM-based data memory module.

 ### LAB04 – Arithmetic Logic Unit and Multiplexer